Putting Your Money Where Your Mouth Is At The Dentist

 Don’t Put Your Money Where Your Mouth Is

 While I didn’t grow up dirt poor, my family certainly didn’t live too far above the soil.
 Back before the days of sugar taxes, we tended to pass the time sucking down full strength Dewskis and consulting with our resident Doc Pepper.
-Turns out, there’s a term for this habitually ignorant soda consumption, thanks to pre-political J.D.
+Turns out, there’s a term for this habitually ignorant soda consumption, but let me couch it, as it comes from pre-political J.D.
 Vance’s Hillbilly Elegy: Mountain Dew Mouth.
 I dollar-cost-averaged the shit out of frequent five-for-$10 deals for 12-packs of soda which, as most great investments do, is now paying dividends thanks to the benefit of a long-term time horizon.
 I call it compound dentistry.

 After moving away from my hometown dentist and taking my sweet-tooth time finding a new one, I was met with extraordinary out-of-pocket costs to fill cavities and restore my pearly off-whites.
 With the sticker shock of adulthood oral care, one would think I proceeded to form a strict regimen to eradicate the toothache of yore.
 One would think.